hubmapconsortium/portal-ui/README.md

 ## Development
-After checking out the project, cd-ing into it, and setting up a Python3.7 virtual environment, run `quick-start.sh`, update `app.conf` with the Globus client ID and client secret, run `quick-start.sh` again, and visit [localhost:5000](http://localhost:5000).
+After checking out the project, cd-ing into it, and setting up a Python3.7 virtual environment, run `quick-start.sh`, update `app.conf` with the Globus client ID and client secret, and the Elasticsearch endpoint, run `quick-start.sh` again, and visit [localhost:5000](http://localhost:5000).